List of commercial failures in computing: Itanium (2001–2020)

 Itanium was a brand of 64-bit Intel microprocessors first announced in 1994 and released in 2001, after long delays.
 It was born in December 1988 as a secret Hewlett-Packard research project to succeed the company's PA-RISC instruction set architecture.
 Intel had its own processor in development, which would have extended its own x86 architecture to 64 bits while still retaining x86 compatibility, but dropped all work on the chip's design by June 8, 1994, when it announced a collaboration with Hewlett-Packard to develop a new 64-bit architecture called IA-64.

 Intel announced the Itanium in 1997 with considerable fanfare, with International Data Group initially projecting sales to reach $38 billion by 2001.
 However, the first Itanium processor, codenamed Merced, suffered development delays, leading Silicon Graphics to cancel its first-generation Itanium system and Sun Microsystems to abandon the Itanium version of its Solaris operating system.
 Merced garnered a negative reception upon its May 2001 release for its sluggish performance and software incompatibility with x86-based processors.
 Meanwhile, in 2003, Advanced Micro Devices announced the first fully x86-compatible 64-bit processor, AMD64-based Opteron, and Intel faced a new challenger to its dominance in the office and home user markets.
 Intel was also forced to lower its ambitions for the struggling Itanium to being only a niche product for high-end systems, or what Pat Gelsinger called "the biggest iron".
-Further trouble was spelled in 2005, when Microsoft canceled Windows for Itanium-based workstations and IBM and Dell dropped dropped Itanium servers, with HP being the only top server manufacturer to sell them.
+Further trouble was spelled in 2005, when Microsoft canceled Windows for Itanium-based workstations and IBM and Dell dropped Itanium servers, with HP being the only top server manufacturer to sell them.
 When in 2019 Intel announced that it would accept orders up until January 30, 2020, and ship the last microprocessors by July 29, 2021, the only systems that were powered by an Itanium 9700-based chip, the last of the Itanium chips sold, were HPE Integrity Superdome computers.
 Far short of IDG's original projections, the Itanium line of processors generated sales worth only $1.4 billion, against an estimated billions invested into the project, and ultimately failed to replace the x86 architecture.
 The Itanium was soon recognized as a failure, for which the computer industry dubbed it "Itanic", after the ill-fated ocean liner.